CianHub/issue-tracker/README.md

 5. Setup the virtualenv instance for the project and activate the virtualenv instance
 7. Install required packages from requirements.txt
 8. In the CLI enter: ``` $ python manage.py runserver ```
+9. Don't forget to set your environmental variables!

 ## Testing
 To run tests, in the CLI enter: